osynge/whenenv/README.md

     }

-This script sets up a git cache if none exists, and checks out the source with referance to the local cache so reducing git download speeds dramatically.
+This script sets up a git cache if none exists, and checks out the source with reference to the local cache so reducing git download speeds dramatically.

 After "git_checkout_trunk" provides "checkout_source" the next dependency is "unittests" and the following jobs provide this: